-Auditors should use the report examples provided by the Local Government Commission in this Audit Manual.
+Auditors should use the report examples provided by the Local Government Commission that can be found on the NC Dept. of State Treasurer's webpage.
 These reports are based on sample reports issued by the AICPA and have been modified for the State Single Audit Implementation Act.
 The following reports are required for single audits of local governments and public authorities in North Carolina: